katharostech/bevy_ldtk/README.md

 bevy = { git = "https://github.com/bevyengine/bevy.git"
 ```

+Note that as Bevy master may or may not introduce breaking API changes, this crate may or may not compile when using the `bevy-unstable` feature.

 ## Features

 - An efficient renderer that only uses 4 vertices per map layer and lays out tiles on the GPU